Hermes (footballer, born 1974)

 Hermes Neves Soares, nicknamed Hermes (born 19 September 1974) is a Brazilian professional football manager and former player who played as a midfielder.
-He was most recently in charge of Polish III liga club Unia Swarzędz.
+He is currently the assistant manager of Ekstraklasa club Jagiellonia Białystok.

 Club career

 Hermes previously played for Bahia in the Campeonato Brasileiro.

 International career

 He was a member of Brazil national under-20 football team, which won the World Youth Cup in 1993.